Qiskit/qiskit-addon-pna/README.md

 # Propagated noise absorption (PNA)

-PNA is a technique for mitigating errors in observable expectation values by propagating the observable through the inverse of the learned noise channel.
-This results in a new observable that, when measured against the noisy state, mitigates the learned noise.
+PNA is a technique for mitigating errors in observable expectation values by "absorbing" the inverse of a learned noise channel into the observable using Pauli propagation.
+Each Pauli noise generator in the noise model is propagated to the end of the circuit and through the observable, resulting in a new observable that, when measured, mitigates the learned gate noise.

 ### Overview
 Executing entangling gates on modern QPUs results in a substantial amount of noise.
 Until fault